kaguilera23/family-fridge/README.md

 # Fridge Projects

-## Errors

-Due to problems with deploying with GitHub pages, please see repository <a href="https://github.com/kaguilera23/fridge-projects">Fridge Projects</a> for full commit history

 ## Description

 This is the place for you to nicely display to your future employers/clients all of your projects that are worthy of being hung on the family fridge!
 You can also include sections to "About Me", "Contact Me", and "Resume" pages.